Getting Started

 This section is intentionally practical: by the end, you should be able to:

-- Install a Workspace and access the Admin/Management UI
+- Deploy a Workspace and access the Admin/Management UI

 - Configure a workspace (languages, tokens, basic settings)

-- Ingest data (via a connector or integration)
+- Connect data sources (via a connector or integration)

 - Validate data in the graph and search layers